How often do I need to get a teeth cleaning?

-One of the best things a person can do for their health is take care of their mouth.
-If you have good oral hygiene habits and a healthy mouth, your dentist and dental hygienist will probably suggest professional teeth cleaning at least twice a year.
-For patients with gum disease it can be every three months.
+One of the best things a person can do for their dental health is to prioritize practicing good oral hygiene and keeping routine appointments with his or her dentist.
+If you have good oral hygiene habits and good oral health, your dentist and dental hygienist will probably suggest professional teeth cleaning at least twice a year.
+For patients with gum disease, dental cleanings may be necessary every quarter.

 What Can I Expect During a Teeth Cleaning?

-During a teeth cleaning, the dentist or hygienist will evaluate your overall health and oral hygiene.
+During a teeth cleaning, a dentist or hygienist will evaluate your overall health and oral hygiene.
 They will check for any tooth decay, root decay, and gum or bone disease.
-Any stains or deposits on your teeth are removed with tools including a tooth polisher and a scaler.
+Any surface stains or deposits of plaque and tartar on your teeth are removed with tools including a tooth polisher and a scaler.
 Tooth polishers buff teeth and eliminate tiny pieces of plaque.
-Scalers look a bit like metal hooks and are used to remove hard plaque, especially between teeth.
+Scalers look a bit like metal hooks and are used to remove calcified plaque (tartar).

-What you can do to prevent bad news:
+What you can do to prevent gum disease and tooth decay:

 There several things you can do to improve your mouth’s health and decrease your chances of dental problems.